Villefranche Sur Mer : Within

 On Saturday mornings, at least, there is a quaint market along Bd Princess Grace de Monaco with kiosks offering silver, antiques, paintings / posters, university-student qualified clothing, and sometimes farmer/baker products.
 This takes place in the small park outside of the Tourist Center.

-Additionally, on those numerous days that cruise ships are in the bay, there are a number of kiosks in the town square with reputable offerings of posters, jewelry, clothes, hats, antiques, etc,
+Additionally, on those numerous days that cruise ships are in the bay, (again not 2021) there are a number of kiosks in the town square with reputable offerings of posters, jewelry, clothes, hats, antiques, etc,

 The Citadel has a schedule of movies in the evenings under the stars on some basis that I don’t know since, again, I only speak “menu French”